Skip to main content

 I mentioned earlier that I want to hammer the WR position in the early rounds.
 But the top four RBs are extremely appealing because they’re immensely talented and are projected to have heavy workloads.

 Taylor is a player I’m zeroing in on if I’m picking late in the first round.
 Injuries have cost Taylor 13 games over the last two years, but let’s not forget how good he was in 2021 when he ran for 1,811 yards and scored 20 touchdowns.
 With the rushing threat that Anthony Richardson provides at quarterback for the Colts, defenses won’t be able to key on Jonathan Taylor.
-Remember how effective Zack Moss was for the Colts early last season when Taylor was hurt?
-Moss benefitted from playing with Richardson, but Taylor and Richardson didn’t get to play together at all last year.
+Taylor and Richardson didn’t get to play together at all last year.
 If they both stay healthy this year, look out.

 If I get a running back in the first round, I’m taking a wide receiver in the second round unless something extraordinary happens (like Taylor falling into the middle part of Round 2).
-My order of preference on second-round receivers: Marvin Harrison Jr., Chris Olave, Davante Adams, Drake London.
+My order of preference on second-round receivers: Marvin Harrison Jr., Chris Olave, Drake London, Davante Adams.

 If I get a wide receiver in the first round, I’ll be flexible with my second-round strategy.
 I wouldn’t mind getting a running back, but there’s only one I’d feel good about drafting in the second round: De’Von Achane.
 (More on Achane a bit later.)

-I have Jahmyr Gibbs ranked 13th overall, but he typically comes off the board late in the first round.
+I have Jahmyr Gibbs ranked 12th overall.
 From the time David Montgomery returned from a rib injury in Week 10 through the end of the regular season, Gibbs averaged 11.8 carries and 14.5 touches a game.
-The explosive Gibbs can do quite a bit of damage on that sort of workload, but I don’t think it’s a workload that justifies a first-round investment.
+The explosive Gibbs can do quite a bit of damage on that sort of workload, but he’s the only player in the top 12 I’m not entirely comfortable drafting.

 I have Saquon Barkley ranked 14th overall, but I’ll be honest: I plan on drafting around Saquon this year.
 His history of leg injuries concerns me, and I don’t know how much pass-catching upside he has, considering that (1) Jalen Hurts doesn’t throw to his RBs that much, and (2) Saquon hasn’t been particularly effective as a pass-catcher since 2019.